A Definition of Software Architecture

 Note: A total concept is a set of coherent concepts.
 A concept is an approach abstracted from its implementation.

 Software Architecture consists of many software concepts.
-And when designing a piece of software, only the concepts in the software architecture may be used, or at least the software must comply with them.
+Only the concepts in the software architecture may be used when designing a piece of software, or at least the software must comply with them.
 In this way, software architecture will guide the way software is designed and built [Dragon1].

 A Software Architecture Reference Model

-Below you see an example generic reference model of concepts forming a software total concept.
+Below is an example generic reference model of concepts forming a software total concept.

 All of these concepts are common in most modern software.